Alpine Scrambling Course (ASC) 2015

 While much of the enjoyment of scrambling is freedom from technical gear and complicated rock climbing techniques, unroped scrambling in exposed situations is potentially one of the more dangerous aspects of mountaineering.
 For this reason, education and training specific to scrambling is important for safe and confident climbing.

 The ASC student will practice elementary emergency techniques in preparation for the more challenging scrambles.
-A review of ice axe self-arrest, the fit and usage of an emergency seat harness, as well as fit and usage of helmets will all provide for a more confident and safe environment.
+An initial review of ice axe self-arrest, the fit and usage of the emergency seat harness, as well as fit and usage of helmets will all provide for a more confident and safe environment.

 Leaders of scrambling trips will carry a rope and some protection gear for the harder scrambles.
 The technical gear may be used for security on exposed sections, or to facilitate a safer retreat in case of difficulty.
 Sustained use of the technical gear is not taught in this course.
 ASC students need to be comfortable, or plan on getting comfortable, with exposure since that is a significant aspect of scrambling.

-Although many find the ASC a comfortable bridge between the various CMC hiking schools and the Basic Mountaineering School, others find the ASC an end in itself.
+Although many find the ASC a comfortable bridge between WTS/BKPS and the Basic Mountaineering School, others find the ASC an end in itself.
 For those with modest goals and aspirations, the ASC will provide a rewarding experience.
 For those with more lofty ambitions, the ASC will add skills, confidence, and conditioning in anticipation of moving up to BMS.

 You may consider the following sources of information beneficial: